-- the effectiveness, ease of use and safety of our products as compared to existing products; - customer demand and the willingness of physicians and customers to adopt our products over products with which they may have more loyalty or familiarity and overcoming any biases towards competitors' products or against our products; - the cost of our products compared to alternative products and the pricing and commercialization strategies of our competitors; - · the success of our launch and marketing efforts; - adverse publicity about us, our products, our competitors and their products or the industry as a whole or favorable publicity about competitors or their products; - the advent of new and innovative alternative products;
+- the effectiveness, ease of use and safety of our products as compared to existing products; - customer demand and the willingness of physicians and customers to adopt our products over products with which they may have more loyalty or familiarity and overcoming any biases towards competitors' products or against our products; - the cost of our products compared to alternative products and the pricing and commercialization strategies of our competitors; - the success of our launch and marketing efforts;

-- any unforeseen issues or adverse developments in connection with our products and any resulting litigation, regulatory scrutiny and/or harm to our reputation; and - other risks that may be out of our control, including the decision by a collaboration partner to make substantial changes to a product's formulation or design, or a collaboration partner refusing to perform its obligations under our collaboration agreement, which may cause delays and additional costs in developing and marketing a product.
+- adverse publicity about us, our products, our competitors and their products or the industry as a whole or favorable publicity about competitors or their products; - the advent of new and innovative alternative products; - any unforeseen issues or adverse developments in connection with our products and any resulting litigation, regulatory scrutiny and/or harm to our reputation; and - other risks that may be out of our control, including the decision by a collaboration partner to make substantial changes to a product's formulation or design, or a collaboration partner refusing to perform its obligations under our collaboration agreement, which may cause delays and additional costs in developing and marketing a product.

-We have been, continue to be and may be the subject of lawsuits, product liability claims, other significant legal proceedings, government investigations or product recalls.
+We have been and expect to continue to be the subject of lawsuits, product liability claims, other significant legal proceedings, governmental investigations or product recalls, any of which could have a material adverse effect on our company.

-Our business exposes us to significant potential risks from lawsuits, product liability claims, other significant legal proceedings, government investigations or product recalls, including, but not limited to, such matters associated with the testing, manufacturing, marketing and sale of our products.
-Some plaintiffs have received substantial damage awards or settlements against healthcare companies based upon various legal theories, including without limitation claims for injuries allegedly caused by the use of their products.
-We have been, continue to be and may be subject to various product liability cases, as well as other significant legal proceedings and government investigations.
+Our business exposes us to significant potential risks from lawsuits, product liability claims, other significant legal proceedings, governmental investigations and/or product recalls, including, but not limited to, matters associated with the testing, manufacturing, marketing, sale and use of our products.
+Some plaintiffs have received substantial damage awards against or entered into significant settlements with healthcare companies based upon various legal theories, including without limitation, claims for injuries allegedly caused by the use of their products.
+We have been, and expect to continue to be subject to various lawsuits, product liability claims, other significant legal proceedings and governmental investigations or product recalls, any of which could have a material adverse effect on our company or cause us to take significant corporate transactions and remedial measures.